saltstack/salt-get-started/system/python.md

 - All of the modules are in the `salt` folder in the source.
 A separate folder exists for each subsystem, and each module is a separate file ending in `.py`.

 - Modules are namespaced in the format salt.*subsystem*.*module*.
 This namespace is visible in the docs, so you can quickly tell which type of subystem module you are viewing.
-One point of confusion: execution modules start with `salt.module` since they were the first and only modules available in the initial versions of Salt (when time travel is invented we should probably start these with `salt.execution` instead).
+One point of confusion: execution modules start with `salt.modules` since they were the first and only modules available in the initial versions of Salt (when time travel is invented we should probably start these with `salt.execution` instead).

 - Modules contain as many or as few functions as are needed.
 The file execution module (`salt.modules.file`) has a lot of functions because file management is sort of a big deal.
 The uwsgi stats server execution module (`salt.modules.uwsgi`) has just one.